akka/akka/akka-docs/rst/java/lambda-persistence.rst

 persistent actor is started later and begins to write new messages, the corresponding view is updated automatically, by default.

+It is possible to determine if a message was sent from the Journal or from another actor in user-land by calling the ``isPersistent`` method.
+Having that said, very often you don't need this information at all and can simply apply the same logic to both cases (skip the ``if isPersistent`` check).

 Updates
 -------

-The default update interval of all views of an actor system is configurable:
+The default update interval of all persistent views of an actor system is configurable:

 .. includecode:: ../scala/code/docs/persistence/PersistenceDocSpec.scala#auto-update-interval

-``View`` implementation classes may also override the ``autoUpdateInterval`` method to return a custom update interval for a specific view class or view instance.
+``AbstractPersistentView`` implementation classes may also override the ``autoUpdateInterval`` method to return a custom update interval for a specific view class or view instance.
 Applications may also trigger additional updates at any time by sending a view an ``Update`` message.